Lexus LC 500h boot space, seating & practicality

 - 4Engines, drive & performanceUp-to-date powertrain technology and an agile chassis make the LC 500h an impressive performer

-- 5Interior & comfortThe LC's ergonomics aren’t quite up to German standards, but quality and ambience are superb
+- 5Interior, dashboard & comfortThe LC's ergonomics aren’t quite up to German standards, but quality and ambience are superb

-- 6Practicality & boot space - currently readingThe Lexus LC is a great grand tourer for two people sharing one person’s luggage
+- 6Boot space, seating & practicality - currently readingThe Lexus LC is a great grand tourer for two people sharing one person's luggage